THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Surprisingly, once you catch a wave you have a lot more time than you would think to get in position.
 As long as you stay balanced from side to side, you’ll be able to surf all the way to the beach in any of the poses.
 It is a lot more fun if you can make it all the way to the sand and step off the board!

-Let’s Go Surfing has a photographer at most of their classes, and we bought all of our photos afterwards.
+Let’s Go Surfing has a photographer at most of their classes, and we bought all of our photos afterward.

 A Sydneysider recommended Hurricane’s in Bondi for ribs.
 Being from the South, we know good ribs.
 The ribs are Hurricane’s were good, and I can believe it’s hard to find GREAT ribs in Australia.
 They weren’t the best ribs we’d ever had, but pretty decent.

 We had a small meetup at the Coogee Pavillion.
 We had great pizza and smoothies.
-Afterwards, we walked the length of the beach, which was full, seeing as how it was a Saturday.
+Afterward, we walked the length of the beach, which was full, seeing as how it was a Saturday.

 Thank goodness David was feeling better, because we took off for a flight to the Red Centre.